microsoft/vscode-docs/release-notes/latest.md

 Our May release has some great new features as well as important bug fixes and enhancements:

 * Integrated Terminal - Stay in VS Code while using your platform's shell
-* Smart CSS support - Now with IntelliSense, Go to Definition, Find all Occurrences
+* Smart CSS variable support - Now with IntelliSense, Go to Definition, Find all Occurrences
 * TSLint Quick Fixes - Fix TSLint warning with Quick Fix lightbulbs

 Add we've continued to expand our extensions support with new samples and new APIs to automatically start debug sessions and programmatically use our handy diff-editor.